GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### You might not think that programmers are artists, but programming is an extremely creative profession.
-It's logic-based creativity.
+> ### Beauty is more important in computing than anywhere else in technology because software is so complicated.
+Beauty is the ultimate defense against complexity.
 >
-> ~ *John Romero*
+> ~ *David Gelernter*

 ---
 ## 🏎 Quick Facts